Effective as of: 10.15.2020

 Policy for Publication

 Students using the laboratory are asked to be respectful of other patrons and their need to get work done.
-Behavior, which disrupts other users, can lead to removal from the laboratory and further disciplinary action if it violates AUA Computer and the Network Appropriate Use Policy.
-If you have a problem with any of the equipment, ask a proctor for help.
-Please do not attempt to fix it yourself.
-We also would like you to be most respectful of the following guidelines:
+Behavior, which disrupts other users, can lead to removal from the laboratory and further disciplinary action if it violates AUA Computer and the Network Appropriate Use Policy or the Student Code of Conduct.
+When facing problem with any of the equipment, ask a proctor for help.
+Students should not attempt to fix problems with the equipment themselves.

 During busy periods, particularly near examination time and at certain peak times during the week, the laboratory may be crowded.
 At these times, proctors will maintain a waiting list on a first -come-first-served basis.
 Anyone using computers without checking-in may have to yield their computer to waiting students.

-The proctors are at the main desk.
-They can be expected to help you use application programs, print, and find online help, or other documentation, for supported software.
-Proctors will not do your work for you.
+Proctors are at the main desk.
+Proctors help students use application programs, print, and find online help, or other documentation, for supported software.

 Network login names

-All AUA students are given login names for logging into the AC server, printing, use internet and mail.
-Login names look like FirstName_LastName and e-mail addresses are FirstName_LastName@edu.aua.am .
-Please don't exceed the disk space limits otherwise you will face data retrieval and printing problems.
+AUA students are provided with login names to access the AC server, print, and use internet and email.
+Login names appear as FirstName_LastName and e-mail addresses are [email protected]

-All laboratory computers are connected to a laser printer.
-AUA provides quality paper for printing in the computer laboratories.
+Laboratory computers are connected to a laser printer.
+AUA provides paper for printing in the computer laboratories.
 Students can print up to 50 pages per course free of charge.
-For printouts exceeding the limit (50 x number_of_courses) students pay 15 drams/page at the end of the academic quarter.
+For printing exceeding the limit students pay 15 drams/page at the end of the academic semester.

-Students can use the free- of-charge limit during the academic quarters.
-If certain projects are done in months when no classes take place, the need in assignment -related printouts will be discussed with the program director of a specific program.
+Students can use the free- of-charge limit during the academic semester.
+If certain projects are done in months when no classes take place, the need for projected-related printing must be approved by the program director of relevant program.

 Installing or Loading Software

-Loading Software onto Laboratory computers is strictly prohibited.
-Any violation could lead to removal from the laboratory as well as termination of access to the Computer Laboratory.
+Loading software onto laboratory computers is strictly prohibited.
+Any violation could lead to removal from the laboratory as well as termination of access to computer laboratories.

-If you need to create a directory for your work, you may create it on Windows Desktop.
-It is your responsibility to have copies of files that you put on our local drive.
+Students may create a directory for academic work on Windows Desktop.
+It is the student’s responsibility to maintain copies of files that are put on the local drive.
 Any foreign files on our hard drives will be deleted.
 Neither the Computer Laboratory nor the Proctors will be responsible for any lost files.

-The time limit will be enforced if the laboratory is very busy or if any software a student needs is installed only on the workstation you are working on.
+The time limit for computer usage will be enforced if the laboratory is busy or if a specific software another student needs is installed only on the workstation another student is working on.